shweelan/network-benchmark/README.md

 -chunkdelay, -cd to specify the delay after each message is sent (in Milliseconds).

 -duration, -d to specify the test duration (in Seconds), NOTE: the duration is per test, not per connection!

+-usedownlink, -udl to use use downlink

+To run client with multiple tests, first create a file that will contain command line args (for example, check clients_example.config)

+        $ java -classpath ./build/ nbm.main.Main clients_example.config